 - Routine Patient Care - Assess the degree of foreign body obstruction. - Do not interfere with a mild obstruction allowing the patient to clear their airway by coughing. - In severe foreign-body obstructions, the patient may not be able to make a sound.
-The victim may clutch his/her neck in the universal choking

-- For a child: Perform subdiaphragmatic abdominal thrusts (Heimlich Maneuver) until the object is expelled or the victim becomes unresponsive. - For adults: A combination of maneuvers may be required, - First, subdiaphragmatic abdominal thrusts (Heimlich Maneuver) should be used in rapid sequence until the obstruction is relieved. - If abdominal thrusts are ineffective, chest thrusts should be used.
+The victim may clutch his/her neck in the universal choking - For an infant: Deliver 5 back blows followed by 5 chest thrusts repeatedly until the object is expelled or the victim becomes unresponsive. - For a child: Perform subdiaphragmatic abdominal thrusts (Heimlich Maneuver) until the object is expelled or the victim becomes unresponsive. - For adults: A combination of maneuvers may be required. - First, subdiaphragmatic abdominal thrusts (Heimlich Maneuver) should be used in rapid sequence until the obstruction is relieved. - If abdominal thrusts are ineffective, chest thrusts should be used.
 Chest thrusts should be used primarily in morbidly obese patients and in patients who are in the late stages of pregnancy. - If the victim becomes unresponsive, begin CPR immediately but look in the mouth before administering any ventilations.
 If a foreign-body is visible, remove. - Do not perform blind finger sweeps in the mouth and posterior pharynx.
 This may push the object farther into the airway.

 - In unresponsive patients, visualize the posterior pharynx with a laryngoscope to potentially identify and remove the foreign-body using Magill forceps. - If unable to remove object, or if obstruction is secondary to trauma or edema, or if uncontrollable bleeding into the airway causes life-threatening ventilation impairment, perform endotracheal intubation.
-See Orotracheal Intubation Protocol 5.11. - Consider forced right mainstem intubation (with pullback) to allow for ventilation of left lung in the extreme event of lower tracheal foreign body obstruction and inability to ventilate. - If unable to intubate and the patient cannot be adequately ventilated by other means, perform percutaneous cricothyrotomy.
-See Percutaneous Cricothyrotomy Protocol 5.12.
+See Orotracheal Intubation - Consider forced right mainstem intubation (with pullback) to allow for ventilation of left lung in the extreme event of lower tracheal foreign body obstruction and inability to ventilate. - If unable to intubate and the patient cannot be adequately ventilated by other means, perform percutaneous cricothyrotomy.
+See Percutaneous Cricothyrotomy Protocol 5.11.